malrau/da_wp_project/Readme.md

 </p>
 <p>
 <h3>User management database</h3>
 User data are stored in a different database.
 It contains three entities and two relationships linking them.
 The entities are the user with relevant user data, the user's role and the permission associated with the role.
 For simplification, I only set up two user roles: <i>administrator</i>, which can make changes to the products database (add, remove or update products), <i>customer</i>, which can buy products.
-Roles are set up from the backend, it is not possible to create or manage roles via some web interface.
 Permissions are primarily operated by only allowing administrators to be directed to the page designed to interact with the products database.
 </br>
 The only way to create role types (and permissions as well) is by direct interaction with the comicsShopUsers MySQL database, with INSERT queries like the following:
 <ul>